 Self-care also made all the difference for Jennifer Troyer on her wedding day.
 Unlike most of the others interviewed for this article, Troyer has adult onset eczema.
 A hospice social worker from Columbus, Ohio, she developed the condition in 2014 shortly after completing graduate school and remembers all too well what life was like before eczema came along.

-Thanks to prednisone, Troyer said, she was able to feel beautiful in her wedding gown, endure the rigors of overseas travel and be “in the moment” the whole way through.
+By carefully avoiding her triggers in the weeks leading up to her wedding, Troyer said she was able to feel beautiful in her wedding gown, endure the rigors of overseas travel and be “in the moment” the whole way through.
 “On my wedding day, I wore makeup, hairspray and even proper undergarments,” she said.
 “Normally, I can’t tolerate any of these things.

 “We’ve been married for seven months, and by now, we’re past the honeymoon phase, but we’re totally intertwined,” she said.
 “Sometimes I don’t want him to kiss me when my lips are cracked, and sometimes I don’t want to be touched, and that can’t be easy for him to take.
 But then we’ll have a meaningful conversation, and we find our way back to each other.”

 Without exception, the interviewees said they felt lucky to find a partner who accepts them as they are, but choosing the right partner also depends on knowing what to look for.
 Openness, honesty and authenticity rated high with all the interviewees as the most desirable qualities in a spouse or partner.

 Just as important as your partner’s character, said Munthali-Mphande, is the ability to cultivate patience and tolerance in yourself.
 “Everyone has problems or knows someone who does,” she said.